 The average demand to restore a machine infected with the REvil ransomware is $260k.
 This doesn’t include the money used for resources and time spent cleaning up after the attack.
 Attackers are collaborating and becoming more organized and targeted in their ransomware attacks, no longer casting a wide net, but going after specific targets with deep pockets and minimal security.
 Attackers are breaking into networks, lurking to see how valuable the data is, then setting ransom based on that analysis and what they think victims could afford.

 Here are some protective measures your organization could implement to reduce your risk of being ransomed, and your ability to recover quickly and at a lower cost if you are.

-1. Revisit user awareness training.
+- Revisit user awareness training.
 User training needs to take place from executives all the way down to individual contributors.
 Teach users how to identify phishing attempts.
 Do they know if that attachment is safe?
 How about verifying hyperlinks?
-Could they spot that one detail in the signature block or tone of conversation to raise a red flag and question the validity of that email?
+Could they spot that one detail in the signature block or tone of the conversation to raise a red flag and question the validity of that email?
 (Speaking of which, missed our Whale Phishing webinar?
-Watch David Carson of Flagler College ON-DEMAND).
+Watch David Carson of Flagler College on-demand).